Programme background

 Focus on prescribing only for severe persistent anxiety/depression High level satisfaction levels with services “How useful was this service today” average score above 9/10.
 Significant increase in productivity 500-600 new patient/FTE/yr (vs 200-250/yr under package of talking therapy model). |

-What providers say about the programme
+What GPs say about the programme

 |